If you take a quick look at your inbox, I’m sure there are a few emails from salespeople trying to sell their products.

 Here are some ideas:

-• Have a look at their Linkedin profiles – Is there any interesting information on their “about page” that you can use in your email?
+- Take a look at their LinkedIn profiles – Is there any interesting information on their “about page” that you can use in your email?

 CCQ stands for: